IGM-202-2225/project-2-jgd6426/README.md

 ## Butterfly

-Just having a good time witht all the other butterflies
+Just having a good time with all the other butterflies

 ### Scared Of The User